-- 1. Barnet should encourage the continued availability and extension of public van service like the Rural Transportation Corporation now provides. - The Town should encourage the development of better bicycle-pedestrian pathways within the developed areas of Barnet. - 3.
+- Barnet should encourage the continued availability and extension of public van service like the Rural Transportation Corporation now provides. - 2.
+The Town should encourage the development of better bicycle-pedestrian pathways within the developed areas of Barnet. - 3.
 Maintain the commuter parking area in the vicinity of the I-91 Interchange 18 to encourage car-pooling and to discourage roadside parking.

-15. ENERGY AND COMMUNICATIONS
+16. ENERGY AND COMMUNICATIONS

-Electrical power is provided in Barnet by Green Mountain Power and Central Vermont Public Service Corporation.
-Telephone service is provided by Verizon and Fair Point Communications.
+Electrical power is provided in Barnet by Green Mountain Power and Washington Electric.
+There are also some private solar collectors being installed.
+Telephone service is provided by Verizon and Fair

+Point Communications.
 Cable television service is available within the village limits of Passumpsic, Barnet Village and McIndoe Falls.